TomFilsell/LLM_tutor/README.md

 - Maintains an encouraging, professional tone
 - Has been validated across 140+ adversarial test cases

-**Customization**: Edit this file to add course-specific graded questions, adjust response style, or modify detection patterns for your specific needs.
+**Customisation**: Edit this file to add course-specific graded questions, adjust response style, or modify detection patterns for your specific needs.

 ### 2. **Batch Processing Script** (`llm_batch_processor.py`)